Short Rate vs Pro Rata Cancellation: How Insurance Refunds Work

 Pincher's Pro Tip

 Sold your car?
 You may be exempt from the penalty.
-In some states and with some insurers, canceling because you no longer own the vehicle qualifies for a pro rata refund instead of short rate.
-Always ask before canceling.
+In many states and with many insurers, canceling because you no longer own the vehicle qualifies for a pro rata refund instead of short rate.
+Always inform your insurer of the reason — it can directly affect which refund method is applied.

 Compare Car Insurance Rates in Ohio